sbcshop/PiCoder-Software/README.md

   - Methods => _readPercent, readRaw_

 - Example code: [Demo_POT.py](https://github.com/sbcshop/PiCoder-Software/blob/main/examples/Demo_POT.py)
+- Run code in Thonny IDE, and rotate POT to see change in value presented on shell terminal

 ### Lesson 4 : How to rotate Servo motor
 **Objective:** This lesson gives idea how you can easily rotate servo motor shaft with some angle 0-180 degree.